kienstra/progress-indicator/README.md

 ## What don't you need to know?

 PHP.
-There's only 1 PHP file.
+There's only 1 PHP file, and you can learn as you go.

-This isn't a React course.
-It's a course on React in WordPress.

 ## Requirements